1. Survival Blog

 (survivallife.com)

-At Survival Life, their mission is to be the best survival blog and store providing a vast array of survival gear, skills, and tips in the survival and preparedness fields.
-They aim to be a one-stop-shop for those interested in prepping, bushcraft, off-the-grid living, and self-defense.
-They will take a logical and no-nonsense approach to Survival without bias in hopes of dispelling the myth that anyone who prepares themselves is crazy or paranoid.19.
-Skilled Survival
+They aim to be a one-stop shop for prepping, bushcraft, off-the-grid living, and self-defense.
+They will take a logical and no-nonsense approach to Survival without bias to dispel the myth that anyone who prepares themselves is crazy or paranoid.

 (skilledsurvival.com)

-Jack's Skilled Survival will certainly help you prepare, adapt and overcome any emergencies.
+Jack's Skilled Survival will help you prepare, adapt, and overcome emergencies.
 His mission entails being passionate about getting prepared and extending his knowledge of survival skills and preparedness.
-He wanted to help fellow patriots (such as yourself) become more prepared, self-reliant, and confident in you and your family's survival plan.20.
-Urban Survival

 (urbansurvival.com)